raghavdeivachilai/Data-app/readme.md

 ->data-app
 ->Server

-5)Inside data-app and server use `npm- install` to install all the packages
+5)Inside data-app and server use `npm install` to install all the packages

 6) First run the middleware by going into server and using the command `node server.js`